-Finally, any way you dissect, analyze, or proselytize it, the existence of “God” is incontrovertible but humans may never know God’s shape, form, and size.
-The “Big Bang Theory” instead of repudiating the existence of God has actually strengthened it.
+Finally, any way you dissect, analyze, or proselytize it, the existence of “God” is incontrovertible, but humans may never know God’s shape, form, and size.
+The “Big Bang Theory” instead of repudiating the existence of God has strengthened it indeed.
 Nothing cannot bang nothing, and something cannot bang nothing.
-For a bang to happen, something has to bang something.
+For a bang to happen, something must bang something.
 A simple explanation of the big bang could be one God banging another God and creating the universe or in religious terms God the Father banging God the Mother and creating the universe.

 Africastallestman believes in God but disbelieves in the Human God.